MicrosoftDocs/azure-aks-docs/articles/aks/access-private-cluster.md

 ---
-title: Access a private Azure Kubernetes Service (AKS) cluster
+title: Access a private Azure Kubernetes Service (AKS) cluster using the command invoke or Run command feature
-description: Learn how to access a private Azure Kubernetes Service (AKS) cluster using the Azure CLI or Azure portal. ms.topic: article ms.subservice: aks-security ms.custom: devx-track-azurecli
+description: Learn how to access a private Azure Kubernetes Service (AKS) cluster using the Azure CLI command invoke feature or the Azure portal Run command feature. ms.topic: article ms.subservice: aks-security ms.custom: devx-track-azurecli